emirakdere/tWiTtEr_tOgGlE_bOt/README.md

 # tWiTtEr_tOgGlE_bOt
 Toggle them tweets!

-I utilized the Twitter API to have a bot that continuously monitors and tOgGlE cAsEs politicians' tweets.
+I utilized the Twitter API to make a bot that continuously monitors and tOgGlE cAsEs politicians' tweets.

 ## Usage